Lunar New Year: India

 Various lunisolar calendars continue to be used throughout India in traditional and religious life.
 However, they differ from the Chinese lunisolar calendar used in East Asia.
 The two most common lunisolar new year celebrations in India are Diwali, and Gudi Padwa/Ugadi/Puthandu.
 Diwali typically falls in October or November, and Gudi Padwa/Ugadi/Puthandu typically falls in April.

 In the Hindu calendar, a common year has twelve lunar months (like the Islamic calendar) but a leap year of thirteen lunar months is needed every three years or so, to reset the relationship with the solar year.
 The cycle begins with the first new moon after the March equinox, or of the sun's (apparent) entry into the constellation of Aries.
 In ancient times, the sun's entry into Aries coincided with the equinox.
 However, due to the earth's axial precession, the sidereal year is slightly longer than the tropical year, causing the dates to gradually drift apart.
 Today, the sun's entry into Aries occurs around 18 April, according to astronomical definitions.
 Some traditional calendars are still marked by the sun's actual movements while others have since been fixed to the Gregorian calendar.

 The sun's entry into Aries is known as ' in Sanskrit, and is observed as Mesha Sankranti and Songkran in South and South-east Asian cultures.

 Southeast Asia

-The following Southeast Asian Lunar New Year celebration is observed according to the local lunisolar calendar and is influenced by Indian Hindu traditions.
+The following Southeast Asian Lunar New Year celebrations are observed according to the local lunisolar calendar and are influenced by Indian Hindu traditions.